“Michael, you’re a genius.” Jilly Cooper.

 The most controversial ten seconds in Olympic history.
 9.79 seconds, a new world record was the time Canadian, Ben Johnson clocked to win the mens 100 metre final at the 1988 Seoul Olympics.
 It was short lived.
 Within days he would be stripped of his title amidst a drugs scandal.
 Dan Gordon made the film in 2012 and I did the portraits for the film poster.

 This is the story of one community in Hoxton, in London, and the demolition of their homes.
 It hopes to shed light on the impermanence of that which we take for granted; the fabric of our daily lives and the people around us.
 While it’s about change it is not intended to be about loss, but rather the appreciation of what is now.
 The block of flats, Longbow House, was built in 1929 and demolished in 2003 as part of the ongoing development of Hoxton.
 The photographs were taken over a four year period from 2000.
-It has appeared in part at The National Portrait Gallery and the Museum of London where it forms part of their permanent collections.
+It has appeared in part at The National Portrait Gallery, in New York and the Museum of London where it forms part of their permanent collections.

 I remain profoundly grateful to all the residents of Longbow House, not only for letting me into their homes, but for the kindness and generosity they showed me in doing so.